astronomer/docs/software/renew-tls-cert.md

 :::caution

-When renewing a TLS certificate with Let's Encrypt or Certbot, you must specify the RSA key type and include `-key-type rsa --rsa-key-size 2048` when using the `docker run` command.
-If you don't specify the RSA key type, deploys fail and error messages appear in the registry and Houston logs.
-To specify the RSA key type, run the following command:
+By default, [Certbot](https://certbot.eff.org/) uses Elliptic Curve Digital Signature Algorithm (ECDSA) keys to sign certificates.
+If you're using Certbot to renew your TLS certificate, you must include `-key-type rsa --rsa-key-size 2048` in your command to sign your certificate with an RSA key.
+If you don't use RSA keys, deploys fail and error messages appear in the registry and Houston logs.
+For example, you can run the following command to sign your certificate with an RSA key:

 ```sh
 sudo certbot certonly --manual --preferred-challenges=dns -d -d *. --key-type=rsa